-The Bank has three credit ratings, which are applicable to its long-term senior unsecured obligations which are payable in New Zealand in New Zealand dollars.
+The Ultimate Parent Bank has three credit ratings, which are applicable to its long-term senior unsecured obligations which are payable in New Zealand in New Zealand dollars.

-Fitch Ratings changed the outlook on the Bank from Negative to Stable on 12 April 2021.
-S&P Global Ratings changed the outlook on the Bank from Negative to Stable on 7 June 2021.
+Fitch Ratings changed the outlook on the Ultimate Parent Bank from Negative to Stable on 12 April 2021.
+S&P Global Ratings changed the outlook on Ultimate Parent Bank from Negative to Stable on 7 June 2021.

-As at 11 November 2022, the Bank's credit ratings are:
+As at 11 November 2022, the Ultimate Parent Bank's credit ratings are:

 Rating agency Credit rating Qualification

 S&P Global Ratings AA- Outlook Stable

 Fitch Ratings A+ Outlook Stable

-Moody's Investors Service A1 Outlook Stable
+Moody's Investors Service Aa3 Outlook Stable